VITA-Group/LLaGA/README.md

 #  training on multiple GPU
 ./scripts/train_deepspeed.sh vicuna nc-lp  arxiv-products-pubmed-cora.3 4 1
 ```
-We have uploaded our trained projectors to [Box](https://utexas.box.com/s/wqg7o43l4ln4zg3piqkldpdamj4llmaw), you can download our projectors for use.

 We also uploaded four general projectors to huggingface.